Edmonton Window Companies: Durabuilt vs. Lux Windows

 - CSA certified and Energy Star rated

 - 2013 SAM Awards Winner: Supplier of Best Products

 Lux Windows provides a twenty-five-year warranty on its sealed units, frame, sash and hardware components.
 The company also offers a five-year warranty on labour or issues related to the installation.

-Lux boasts a good score on Homestars with overall great levels of satisfaction from the clients.
-The customers who did leave negative feedback on the company’s Homestars page complained about a lack of follow-up regarding service or warranty issues.
+The company’s reviews on HomeStars are very positive with overall great levels of satisfaction from the clients.
+The customers who did leave negative feedback on the company’s HomeStars page complained about a lack of follow-up regarding service or warranty issues.
 This is quite a common problem with all window companies in Canada.
 What matters is whether the company is working to improve their customer relations, and it does seem so in the case of Lux Windows and Glass.

 Both of these companies have been on the Edmonton market for long enough to suggest they do reliable work and can be trusted.
 Durabuilt has the advantage of offering a wider selection of window styles as they carry tilt-and-turn window and other hybrid options that Lux doesn’t have.